9

 – Aurora0001

-Dec 26, 2017 at 10:49
+Commented Dec 26, 2017 at 10:49

 • 1

 Good suggestion @Aurora0001, I have a TP Link socket (tp-link.com/us/products/details/cat-5516_HS100.html), which is what prompted the question.
-Dec 27, 2017 at 13:58
+Commented Dec 27, 2017 at 13:58

 • 1

 I'm voting to close this question as off-topic because the only actual way to know is to ask the manufacturer of a given device, or measure its consumption or dissect and examine it.
 No general statement can be made about what a switch would do on all such devices.
 More practically, if you unplug it from the wall socket, you know what it is then consuming.
-Dec 27, 2017 at 17:04
+Commented Dec 27, 2017 at 17:04

 • 1

 @ChrisStratton You're right that the question may be too vague to answer in a specific way.
 However, I chose this phrasing because I'm looking for responses similar in spirit to those in the linked question, that go into the details of what's possible; in short, I believe a general statement can be made.
 I thought this might be a better fit for an electronics stack exchange, but decided on this site because of the relationship with the linked question.
 The referenced device was linked simply to illustrate the functionality for those that may not be familiar with it.
 Thanks for your feedback.
-Dec 27, 2017 at 22:53
+Commented Dec 27, 2017 at 22:53

 • 1

 @SeanKelleher given that, more fundamentally the questions seems to be in conflict with the emphasis on specificity that applies across the entire Stack Exchange system.
 "What could they do" questions are fundamentally too broad - that kind of speculation isn't without merit, but it's not within the intentionally narrow mission of the Stack Exchange system, and would rather fit on some sort of discussion forum.
-Dec 27, 2017 at 22:56
+Commented Dec 27, 2017 at 22:56

 1 Answer 1